-Readers’ tales of woe about the quality of their RVs
+Readers' tales of woe about the quality of their RVs - RV Travel

 EDITOR

 Anyone who doubts there is an issue with poor quality RVs rolling off the assembly lines should read these comments from our readers.
-All came within the last week.
-We could add 100 similar letters if we went back a couple of months.
+All these letters came to us recently.
+We could add 100 similar letters if we showed y0u more of those we’ve received.
 Please keep in mind there are two sides to every story.
 We only know that with the constant flow of letters like these coming to us either through emails or comments to articles, there is a serious problem — one that the industry doesn’t talk about.

+(If you believe you have an RV lemon, click here to learn what you can do about it, including finding an RV lemon law attorney to represent you).

 • • •